killbaitnews/killbait_url_sender/README.md

 A WordPress plugin to send your posts to the KillBait news aggregator

 - Contributors: KillBait
-- Tags: api, links, news, aggregator
+- Tags: api, links, news, aggregator, linkbuilding
 - Requires at least: 5.2
 - Tested up to: 6.7
 - Requires PHP: 7.2